agreich/Relaxed_selection_proj_reproducible_science/README.md

 We used the subsetted female dataset for our primary results.
 There's a few csv files associated with this one, mostly to add in covariates.
 In the future I will just use the raw csv files and do manipulation in R.

-The "bomb_notebook_subsetcoho_simple.RMD" is the version with results, graphs, without misc exploration.
-Simpler.